LuffyTheFox/Glaze/README.md

     Use the Addon
         Click Select Image to choose an image.
         The addon will process and save the protected image as .protected.png.

-You’re done!
-The addon will now protect your images from AI copying.